oltruong/POC/README.md

 # POC
-A proof of concept repository template
+A proof of concept repository template.
+Provides an empty skeleton for several frameworks to enable quick prototyping